 When: Wednesdays, 11 a.m. - 1 p.m.

-Apply now for free/reduced lunch benefits
+Apply for lunch benefits to qualify for additional opportunities!

 You should apply if::

 - Your family qualified for meal benefits last year -- a new application MUST BE SUBMITTED EACH YEAR.